strawberry-tools/www.strawberryssg.com/src/content/features.md

 ### YouTube Shortcode

-The YouTube shortcode that already comes with Gotham (and Hugo) got three additional parameters:
+The YouTube shortcode that already comes with Strawberry (and Hugo) got three additional parameters:

 - The shortcode has a title parameter.
 - The shortcode has start and stop parameters, measured in seconds.